 Referred to as the ‘new kid on the block', Moranbah is one of the youngest towns in Queensland.
 Moranbah was specifically created for miners and their families and though the town has grown and developed, many have remained within their ‘home town' because of its rich charm and emanating warmth.

 Today Moranbah takes pleasure in an abundance of modern facilities.
-The town's newly refurbished centre includes an interesting water feature and new child's play area creating a relaxing atmosphere where you can enjoy a coffee break with friends at the local bakery while entertaining the kids.
+It is often described as the hub of the Isaac Region, offering most services you will find in the bigger towns.
+The town's newly refurbished town centre includes an interesting water feature and new child's play area creating a relaxing atmosphere where you can enjoy a coffee break with friends at the local bakery while entertaining the kids.

 Things to do include tours at Peak Downs Mine, Bridled- Nailtail Wallaby Statue, musical Railway, table and chairs, 50th Anniversary mural, Federation Walk and Grosvenor Rest Area, Grosvenor Complex and Isaac River Rest Area.

 Peak Downs produces 8 million tonnes of raw coal a year which is mined, crushed, washed and cleaned and then exported to fifteen international destinations.